The Possible Supercontinent Kenorland

 The breakup of Kenorland is postulated to also have been the time of a changeover in the core of the Earth as deep mantle plume rifting gave way to the two-layer core-mantle plate-tectonics-convection theory we hold now.
 The breakup of Kenorland at around 2.5 billion years ago coincides with the geological change from the Archean Eon to the Proterozoic.

-It is postulated that the beginning of the Huronian Glaciation (about 2.5 billion years ago) coincided with the atmospheric changeover from mostly methane and carbon dioxide to a significantly higher level of oxygen.
-That atmospheric change increased continental rainfall, which accelerated the decrease in the amount of carbon dioxide.
+It is postulated that the beginning of the Huronian Glaciation (about 2.5 billion years ago) coincided with the atmospheric changeover from a mix of mostly methane and carbon dioxide to a mix containing significantly higher levels of oxygen.
+That atmospheric change increased continental rainfall, which accelerated the decrease in the amount of carbon dioxide in the atmosphere.
 With solar radiation levels about 85% of what they are today and drastically reduced greenhouse gases in the atmosphere, Earth plummeted into the Snowball Earth scenario that lasted for about 300 million years.
+There are some folks who call this event "The Oxygen Catastrophe."

 A second minor supercontinent of the time was West Gondwana, composed of what is now South America and Africa.
 East Gondwana was composed of India, Antarctica, Australia and North China.